Use models in Model Garden

 Replace LOCATION_ID with the region where you deployed the model.

-The output includes all endpoints that were created from Model Garden and includes information such as the endpoint ID, endpoint name, and whether the endpoint is associated with a deployed model.
-To find your deployment, look for the endpoint name that was returned from the previous command.
+The output lists all endpoints created from Model Garden and includes details like the endpoint ID and name.
+To find your deployment, look for the endpoint name returned from the previous command.

 REST

-List all deployable models and then get the ID of the model to deploy.
-You can then deploy the model with its default configuration and endpoint.
-Or, you can choose to customize your deployment, such as setting a specific machine type or using a dedicated endpoint.
+List all deployable models and get the ID of the model you want to deploy.
+You can then deploy the model with its default configuration and endpoint, or customize your deployment by setting a specific machine type or using a dedicated endpoint.

 1. List models that you can deploy